matthewlhchiu/matthewlhchiu.github.io/index.md

 **Let's chat:** I enjoy speaking to and meeting people from all walks of life.
 If you think I could be helpful, want to learn more about my work, or just want to chat — please [meet with me](https://calendly.com/matthewlhchiu/meetup)!

-## Travels
+## Other
-I'm curating a list of [sites that bear national, religious, or emotional significance](https://matthewlhchiu.notion.site/e16f9eea60a5443aa51f9dd3c3f3d66f?v=369640820d83470a9519e42698ae52a1) that I've visited.
-I'd love to hear your suggestions for any must-see places.
+**Travels:** I'm curating a list of religious sites known for their unique architectural features, which I've had the fortune of visiting.
+You can view the current list [here](https://matthewlhchiu.notion.site/e16f9eea60a5443aa51f9dd3c3f3d66f?v=369640820d83470a9519e42698ae52a1).
+I'd love to hear your suggestions for any must-see places!